EU law targets Big Tech over hate speech, disinformation

 Up until now, regulators have had no access to the inner workings at Google, Facebook and other popular services.
 But under the new law, the companies will have to be more transparent and provide information to regulators and independent researchers on content-moderation efforts.
 This could mean, for example, making YouTube turn over data on whether its recommendation algorithm has been directing users to more Russian propaganda than normal.

-To enforce the new rules, the European Commission is expected to hire more than 200 new staffers.
-To pay for it, tech companies will be charged a “supervisory fee,” which could be up to 0.1% of their annual global net income, depending on the negotiations.
+To enforce the new rules, the EU’s executive Commission is expected to hire more than 200 new staffers.
+To pay for it, tech companies will be charged a “supervisory fee.”

 Experts said the new rules will likely spark copycat regulatory efforts by governments in other countries, while tech companies will also face pressure to roll out the rules beyond the EU’s borders.